Low-Cost Spay-Neuter Program

-Our Partnership for Animal Welfare program, or PAW, provides low-income individuals with spay/neuter and vaccination financial assistance.
-Spaying/Neutering your pet reduces the rate of homeless pets in your area.
-Vaccinations reduce the spread of deadly disease that can damage the health of your neighbors, their pets, and local wild-life.
+Our low-cost spay-neuter program provides assistance to low-income pet guardians.
+Spaying or Neutering your pet reduces the rate of homeless pets in your area and is crucial in New Mexico, the state with the HIGHEST RATE OF PET ABANDONMENT IN AMERICA: where 135,000 pets are abandoned to kill facilities every year.
+Vaccinations reduce the spread of deadly diseases that can damage the health of your neighbors, their pets, and local wildlife.

 To be eligible for our PAW program, you must provide proof that you:

 Have a Household Annual Family Income of $30,000 or less

 Cost of spaying/neutering your pet: